microsoft/terminal/doc/specs/#607 - Commandline Arguments for the Windows Terminal.md

 **Parameters** are arguments that provide additional information to "commands".
 They can be provided in either a long form or a short form.
-In the long form, they're provided in `--camelCase`, with two hyphens preceeding the argument name.
-In short form, they're provided as just a single character preceeded by a hyphen, like so: `-c`.
+In the long form, they're provided in `--camelCase`, with two hyphens preceding the argument name.
+In short form, they're provided as just a single character preceded by a hyphen, like so: `-c`.

 Let's enumerate some possible example commandlines, with explanations, to